-Understanding AI & Bargaining: What You Need to Know
+Understanding AI & Bargaining: An Informational Toolkit

 The collective agreements for CUPE 3903 Units 1, 2, & 3 expire on August 31st, 2026.
 This means that as soon as June, we can begin negotiating new contracts.
 Right now, we have an opportunity to address the ways in which Artificial Intelligence (AI) impacts our working conditions.